 Going from full-time work to full-time retirement can be a fantastic next stage in your life, but it can also be really challenging.
 You might find that you get bored or lonely, and you need to make sure that you’re planning this next stage carefully.

-If you register for free support, Northern Futures can help you access the information and advice you need to make the best decision for your future.
+If you have registered for free support, we can help you access the information and advice you need to make the best decision for your future.
 This might include how to plan your finances, advice on working part time, volunteering to stay involved in your community and staying active.
 The Department of Human Services website has helpful information on the Age Pension and planning your retirement.
 The MoneySmart website has some great hints and tips on superannuation and retirement.